 - Alessio Federico, aged 18, who landed in America from Ortodansco, Salerno, in 1909

-- Alfonso Federico, aged 40, who emigrated to the United States from Veroli, Rome, in 1909
+- Alfonso Federico, aged 40, who immigrated to the United States from Veroli, Rome, in 1909

-- Agnello Federico, aged 22, who emigrated to America from Faicckio, Italy, in 1910
+- Agnello Federico, aged 22, who immigrated to America from Faicckio, Italy, in 1910

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)